 - Perception: Harassing or otherwise discriminating because of the perception or belief that a person is a member of a particular racial, national origin, or religious group whether or not that perception is correct

 - Association: Harassing or otherwise discriminating because of an individual’s association with a person or organization of a particular religion or ethnicity

-If you have further questions regarding the above laws or want to discuss your potential discrimination case, your New York City employment discrimination lawyer at Derek Smith Law Group, PLLC is here to listen and help.
+If you have further questions regarding the above laws or want to discuss your potential discrimination case, your employment law attorney at Derek Smith Law Group, PLLC is here to listen and help.

 Employers must provide a workplace free of harassment based on cultural or religious affiliation or personal traits.